Google Search of SETI Net

 - Each compartment simulates the spiking action of the neuron Soma.
 Right click on an axon icon and change spiking type.
 Try 'Chattering'.

-You might find it easer to pause the 'scope to apply the marker measurements
+You will find it easer to use the 'Scopes Pause At button to apply the marker measurements